gar1t/groktest/examples/python-globals-2.md

 # """ hack to fix syntax highlighting in VS Code
 ---

-This example shows a deeper configuation using TOML.
+This example shows a deeper configuration using TOML.
 In this case the configuration follows the naming convention used in `pyproject.toml` to init Python globals.